Let the Music Play (song): Impact and legacy

-American DJ, record producer, remixer and songwriter Armand van Helden picked "Let the Music Play" as one of his "classic cuts" in 1995, adding, "A very powerful record.
+American DJ, producer, remixer and songwriter Armand van Helden named "Let the Music Play" one of his "classic cuts" in 1995, adding, "A very powerful record.
 The first strong vocals over electro music.
 The first big hit that I can remember that struck me and paved the way for freestyle.
 Back then it was hip hop, but not considered rap."
 VH1 ranked the song number 24 in their list of the "100 Greatest Dance Songs" in 2000.
 Blender ranked it number 465 in their list of "The 500 Greatest Songs Since You Were Born" in 2005.
 Slant Magazine ranked it number 54 in its "100 Greatest Dance Songs" list in 2006, adding, "Alongside Madonna's 'Holiday', D.C.-born jazz vocalist Brenda Shannon Greene's 'Let the Music Play' helped redefine dance music in the anti-disco early-'80s, setting the stage for the troubled genre for the next decade.
 Producers Mark Liggett and Chris Barbosa, considered one of the founding fathers of Latin freestyle, merged the then-hip electro-funk sound with Latin rhythms, unwittingly creating the world's first freestyle song."

 VH1 ranked the song number 42 in their "100 Greatest One-Hit Wonders of the 1980s" in 2009.
 ThoughtCo ranked it number nine in their list of "25 Best Dance Pop Songs of All Time" in 2018.
+American DJ and producer Kevin Saunderson ranked it among "The 10 Best Disco Records of All Time" in 2019, saying, "This track was on the edge of being something outside of disco.
+Very catchy and very hooky.
+When I first started experimented with DJing it was one I played over and over."
 Slant Magazine ranked it number nine in their ranking of "The 100 Best Dance Songs of All Time" in 2020.
 Rolling Stone ranked "Let the Music Play" number six in their list of "200 Greatest Dance Songs of All Time" in 2022.
-Billboard ranked it number 417 in their "500 Best Pop Songs of All Time" in October 2023, saying, "The seductive and wildly ahead of its time club perennial that preached to girls out on the dancefloor that all they needed to get the guy they wanted was to leave it up to the DJ."
+Billboard magazine ranked it number 417 in their "500 Best Pop Songs of All Time" in October 2023, writing, "The seductive and wildly ahead of its time club perennial that preached to girls out on the dancefloor that all they needed to get the guy they wanted was to leave it up to the DJ."
 In March 2025, the magazine ranked it number 63 in their list of "The 100 Best Dance Songs of All Time".